WeblateOrg/weblate/docs/admin/upgrade.rst

 :file:`settings.py` to match changes in the configuration (consult :file:`settings_example.py` for correct values).

+Always check :ref:`version-specific-instructions` before upgrade.
+In case you are skipping some versions, please follow instructions for all versions you are skipping in the upgrade.
+Sometimes it's better to upgrade to some intermediate version to ensure smooth migration.
+Upgrading across multiple releases should work, but is not that well tested as single version upgrades.

 .. note::

     It is recommended to perform database backup prior to upgrade so that you